History of Ceará: Estado Novo

-The political situation in Ceará changed considerably with the 1930 Revolution, which brought Getúlio Vargas to power.
+The political situation in Ceará changed considerably with the Revolution of 1930, which brought Getúlio Vargas to power.
 For 15 years, the state was governed by federal government interventors.
 The first interventor in Ceará was Fernandes Távora, but he ruled for only a short time, as he continued with the clientelist and corrupt practices of the First Republic.
 During this period, Ceará's political scene was influenced by two associations: the Catholic Electoral League (LEC), which, due to its religious ties and support from landowners in the interior, had great penetration in Ceará's electorate and supported segments such as the Brazilian Integralist Action (AIB) in Ceará; and the Ceará Legion of Labour (LCT), a Catholic, conservative workers', corporatist, anti-communist and anti-liberal organization that existed in the state between 1931 and 1937.

 After the exile of its leader and creator Severino Sombra for his support of the Constitutionalist Revolution in São Paulo in 1932, the LCT lost power and many of its members became part of the Brazilian Integralist Action.
 On his return from exile, Sombra abandoned the LCT and founded the Legionary Campaign, but it was unsuccessful, as the Catholic Church in Ceará was now supporting the AIB and left-wing workers' organizations were beginning to emerge in the state.
 Finally, in 1937, all the Catholic-oriented associations (LCT, AIB and the Legionary Campaign) were abolished by Getúlio Vargas' Estado Novo.

 During the droughts of 1915 and 1932, concentration camps, also known as "currais do governo", were set up in Ceará.
 Their aim was to prevent migrants fleeing the famine from reaching the big cities.

 An important social movement in the Vargas era was the Caldeirão.
 Similar to Canudos, it brought together around 3,000 people under the leadership of Zé Lourenço, a Paraíba native who had arrived in Juazeiro do Norte around 1890 and was a follower of Padre Cícero.
 Advised by him to settle in the region and work with some of the itinerant families, Zé Lourenço rented a plot of land on the Baixa Danta site in the city.
 The site prospered and began to displease some of the elite and to be slandered by Padre Cícero's political opponents.
 This led to the owner of the Baixa Danta site demanding that the peasants, along with Zé, leave the land.